StanTraykov/dumbarb/README.md

 dumbarb is very dumb: it relies on one of the engines eventually sending a 'resign' through GTP.
 If it hangs, that didn't happen.

 ## Usage
 dumbarb is written in Python 3.
-Assuming it is available as ``python``, use like this (e..g in a terminal/Windows command prompt):
+Assuming it is available as ``python``, use like this (e.g. in a terminal/Windows command prompt):
 ```
 python dumbarb.py config.txt > games.log
 ```